Step 3: End-of-Year Discussion

 Training Resources and Materials

-Register for an Adobe Connect session to learn how to complete the End-of-Year Review process in Workday (choose the session that relates to your role within the process):
+Register for a Zoom session to learn how to complete the End-of-Year Review process in Workday.

 The staff employee has the following responsibilities for the End-of-Year Review discussion: